-Coplacana, one of the largest cooperatives of sugarcane and ethanol producers in the world, and 99GEO (GIS Cloud representative in Brazil) started a Copla-GIS project at this year’s Copla Campo event in the Piracicaba City of São Paulo.
+Coplacana, one of the largest cooperatives of sugarcane and ethanol producers in the world, and 99GEO (GIS Cloud representative in Brazil) started a Copla-GIS project at the 2018 Copla Campo event in the Piracicaba City of São Paulo.

-The result of their partnership is a specific GIS technology, a solution which aims to improve the productivity indexes of plantations, with customized tools for precision agriculture.
-99GEO will present this technology at three separate events this May.
+The result of their partnership is a specific GIS technology, a solution that aims to improve the productivity indexes of plantations, with customized tools for precision agriculture.
+99GEO presented this technology at three separate events.

-99GEO was one of the exhibitors presenting GIS Cloud technology, which proved to be an excellent fit for Coplacana, the biggest cooperative of sugar cane farms producers, with more then 3 000 associates.
+99GEO was one of the exhibitors presenting GIS Cloud technology, which proved to be an excellent fit for Coplacana, the biggest cooperative of sugar cane farms producers, with more than 3 000 associates.

-In partnership with Coplacana, 99GEO is developing the Copla-GIS solution, which allows each associate of Coplacana to use GIS Cloud apps to manage production, control pests, soil quality, plant heat and more.
-Associates will benefit from the map visualization and field data collection resources used to monitor and manage sugarcane plantations.
+In partnership with Coplacana, 99GEO has developed the Copla-GIS solution, which allows each associate of Coplacana to use GIS Cloud apps to manage production, control pests, soil quality, plant heat, and more.
+Associates benefit from the map visualization and field data collection resources used to monitor and manage sugarcane plantations.

-To learn about this technology first-hand, visit 99GEO as exhibitors at three separate events this May where they will present the Copla-GIS solution:
+99GEO, as exhibitors at three separate events in May 2018 presented the Copla-GIS solution:

 - MundoGEO#Connect Latin America 2018 (São Paulo, 15-17 May)